kurniawaanr/nuxt/content/blogs/Getting Started with Ansible: Setting up Locally for Beginners.md

 #### Setting up the Inventory File

-This &#x5F;inventory file&#x5F; contains information about the hosts that we created before (Ubuntu VMs).
-The inventory file also often used to set variables that will be valid only for specific host or groups, in order to be used within &#x5F;playbooks&#x5F; and &#x5F;templates_. to edit contents of Ansible inventory open it on `/etc/ansible/hosts` if this folder path doesn't exist you just need to create it.
+This `inventory file` contains information about the hosts that we created before (Ubuntu VMs).
+The inventory file also often used to set variables that will be valid only for specific host or groups, in order to be used within `playbooks` and `templates`. to edit contents of Ansible inventory open it on `/etc/ansible/hosts` if this folder path doesn't exist you just need to create it.

 > you are free to create inventory files in any location, but usually is on `/etc/ansible/hosts`